hiskasoft/hsk-maven-plugin/README.md

 ### Configuration

-Include the hsk-maven-plugin in your project and compile your project
+Include the hiska-maven-plugin in your project and compile your project
 ### pom.xml
 ```
 <project>